Auckfmine/AuckFmine/README.md

 ### 👨‍💻 About Me
 - 💼 **Senior Software Engineer | Tech Lead at Xtendplex | Solution Architect**
 - 🌍 **Based in Greece since 2017**
-- ☕️ **Passionate about Java & Cloud Technologies**
+- 💻 **Expertise in Java, Python, Cloud, FastAPI, Django, Angular, and Next.js**
-- 🎯 Currently exploring cutting-edge technologies in cloud computing and DevOps practices.
+- 🎯 Passionate about creating scalable solutions and exploring full-stack and cloud-native architectures.

 ---